WHAT’S WRONG WITH EGGS?

 Male chicks cannot lay eggs and are not the chicken breed used for meat.
 Deemed worthless by the egg industry, after being separated from the females, they are disposed of like trash, either suffocated to death or ground up alive in large industrial macerators.

-Much like the animal agriculture industry as a whole, factory egg farms have major environmental consequences.
-For every egg consumed, a half a pound of greenhouse gases are produced.
+For every egg consumed, half a pound of greenhouse gases are produced.
 Aside from the large amounts of ammonia and carbon dioxide produced, the egg industry also uses large amounts of pesticides.
 These pollute local waterways and the air.

 First-ever investigations to help hens

 Animal Equality presented the first-ever investigations into the cruel egg industry in both Mexico and Brazil – paving the way for a national dialogue around the way these delicate animals are exploited for food.
-The investigations also led to several corporate outreach victories improving the lives of caged hens.
+The investigations also led to several corporate outreach victories, improving the lives of caged hens.